-- The health care professional requirements and permitted services for Emergency Units/Department. - The health facility design requirements for Emergency Unit/Department Services aligned with the DHA Health facility guidelines. - The policies, procedures, protocols and clinical governance that should be in place for the provision of Emergency Unit/Department.
+- The healthcare professional requirements and permitted services for Emergency Units/Department. - The health facility design requirements for Emergency Unit/Department Services aligned with the DHA Health facility guidelines. - The policies, procedures, protocols and clinical governance that should be in place for the provision of Emergency Unit/Department.
 Services. - The general requirements for patient triage, assessment, stabilisation, admission, referral and management.

-This document provides a guidance to healthcare facilities providing Emergency Unit/ Department.
-Services on reporting a set of 4 Key Performance Indicators (KPIs).
+This document provides guidance to healthcare facilities providing Emergency Unit/ Department.
+Services on reporting a set of four Key Performance Indicators (KPIs).
 These KPIs are categorized into Two domains as follows:

-1. Time

-- Emergency Unit/Department Waiting Time to Triage. - Door to Balloon (PPCI) - Time from Emergency Unit / Department to in-patient ward
+- 1. Time - Emergency Unit/Department Waiting Time to Triage. - Door to Balloon (PPCI). - Time from Emergency Unit/ Department to In-patient Bed. - 2.
+Effectiveness - Revisit Rate to The Emergency Unit/ Department within or less than 72 hours of Initial Discharge the data Biannually and report them to DHA using the KPI data tools.

-2. Effectiveness

-Revisit Rate to The Emergency Unit/ Department After 72 Hours of Initial Discharge

-All DHA licensed health facilities providing Emergency Unit/ Department Services should collect the data Biannually and report them to DHA using the KPI data tools.
+All DHA licensed health facilities providing Emergency Unit/ Department Services should collect